EOSIO/spec-repo/eep-draft_key_value_database.md

 * RAM billing for tables, separate from rows, is not obvious to contract developers.
 Many don't even know it's there.
 * Both nodeos and the CDT's multi_index have considerable overhead to maintain C++'s iterator abstraction.
 This overhead exists even when contracts don't use multi_index's iterators directly.
-* The current RAM billing model is based on an implementation detail: well-behaved nodes use physical RAM to back contracts' database rows.
-This partly explains the current RAM prices.
 * Contracts can freely read other contracts' rows, creating compatibility headaches during upgrades.
 * Contract developers struggle to write code which wipes tables correctly when schemas change, especially when secondary indexes are present or when scope values aren't fixed.